Ninja144/Ninja144/README.md

 Hi, My name is Vadim and I DevOps engineer.

 I am currently working with Apache Hadoop using the Cloudera distribution.
-I have experience with Docker, writing Pipeline in GitLab CI, Jenkins.
+I have experience with Docker, Kubernetes, writing Pipeline in GitLab CI, Jenkins.
 Experience in writing Ansible roles, testing roles using Ansible Molecule.
 Have experience writing bots in Python.
 I am fond of learning English

 ### My contacts